Nova Scotia

-Nova Scotia (Note: /ˌnoʊvə 'skoʊʃə/ NOH-və-_-SKOH-shə; Nouvelle-Écosse; Alba Nuadh) is a province in The Maritimes region of Canada, located on the nation's east coast.
-With an estimated population of over 1 million as of 2025, Nova Scotia is the most populous province in Atlantic Canada.
-Nova Scotia is also the second-most densely populated province in Canada, and the second smallest province by area.
+Nova Scotia (Note: /ˌnoʊvə 'skoʊʃə/ NOH-və-_-SKOH-shə; Nouvelle-Écosse /fr/) is a province in The Maritimes region of Canada, located on the nation's east coast.
+With an estimated population of over 1 million as of 2026, Nova Scotia is the most populous province in Atlantic Canada.
+Nova Scotia is also the second-most densely populated province in Canada, and the second-smallest province by area.
 The province comprises the Nova Scotia peninsula and Cape Breton Island, as well as 3,800 other coastal islands.
 The province is connected to the rest of Canada by the Isthmus of Chignecto, on which the province's sole land border, with New Brunswick, is located.

-Nova Scotia's capital and largest city is Halifax, which is home to over 45% of the province's population as of the 2021 census.
-Halifax is the twelfth-largest census metropolitan area in Canada, the largest municipality in Atlantic Canada, and Canada's second-largest coastal municipality after Vancouver.
+Nova Scotia's provincial capital and largest city is Halifax, which is home to over 45% of the province's population as of the 2021 census.
+Halifax is the twelfth-largest census metropolitan area (CMA) in Canada, the largest municipality in Atlantic Canada, and Canada's second-largest coastal municipality after Vancouver.

-The land that makes up what is now Nova Scotia was inhabited by the Miꞌkmaq people at the time of European colonization.
+The land that makes up what is now Nova Scotia was inhabited by the Mi'kmaq people at the time of European colonization.
 In 1605, Acadia—France's first New France colony—was founded with the creation of Acadia's capital, Port Royal.
 The Scots, English, then British, fought France for the territory on numerous occasions for over a century afterwards, having gained it from them in the 1713 Peace of Utrecht, which ended the War of the Spanish Succession.
 Port Royal was renamed Annapolis Royal and the settlement served as the capital of Nova Scotia until the founding of Halifax in 1749.

 In subsequent years, the British began settling "foreign Protestants" in the region and deported the French-speaking Acadians en masse.
+There was ambivalence in Nova Scotia over whether the colony should join the Americans in the war against Britain.
 During the American Revolutionary War (1775–1783), thousands of Loyalists settled in Nova Scotia.

 In 1848, Nova Scotia became the first British colony to achieve responsible government.
-In July 1867, Nova Scotia joined in Confederation with New Brunswick and the Province of Canada (now Ontario and Quebec), forming the Dominion of Canada (now just called "Canada").
+In July 1867, Nova Scotia joined in Confederation with New Brunswick and the Province of Canada (now Ontario and Quebec), forming Canada.

 Etymology

-Nova Scotia is Latin for 'New Scotland' and is the recognized Canadian English name for the province.
-In both Canadian French and Canadian Gaelic, the province is directly translated as 'New Scotland' (Nouvelle-Écosse; Canadian Gaelic: Alba Nuadh).
-In general, Romance and Slavic languages use translations of 'New Scotland' to their language, while most other languages use transliterations of the Latin (which is the same as English) name.
+Nova Scotia is Latin for and is the recognized Canadian English name for the province.
+Just prior to receiving this name, it was referred to as Nova Francia.
+Nova Scotia also appears on some older maps as New Caledonia.
+In both Canadian French and Canadian Gaelic, the province is directly translated as 'New Scotland' (Nouvelle-Écosse; Gaelic: Alba Nuadh).
+In general, Romance and Slavic languages use translations of 'New Scotland' to their language, while most other languages use transliterations of the Latin (which is the same as English) name, including the native language Mi'kmaq (No’pa Sko’sia).

 The province was first named in the 1621 Royal Charter granting to Sir William Alexander the right to settle lands as a Scottish colony, including modern Nova Scotia, Cape Breton Island, Prince Edward Island, New Brunswick and the Gaspé Peninsula.